akinomyoga/ble.sh/README.md

 ```console
 $ ble-bind -L
 ```

+Descriptions of widgets can be found in the manual on the wiki.

 If you want to run multiple widgets with a key, you can define your own widget by creating a function of the name `ble/widget/YOUR_WIDGET_NAME` as illustrated in the following example.